Cross

 From 1999 through 2014 he served as Director of Music for Traditional Services at the historic Park Street Church in Boston.
 From 1993 to 2000 he was conductor of the Montage Chamber Singers, and conductor of the chamber choir Cantillare from 2003-2005.

-Since 2008 he has been conductor of the Boston area chamber choir Lyricora.
-In that year he also became co-founder/co-director of the Salzburg Institute with its international symposia, lecture series and summer undergraduate study program in Vienna and Salzburg, Austria.
+From 2008 through 2023 he served as conductor of the Boston area chamber choir Lyricora.
+In 2008, he also became co-founder/co-director of the Salzburg Institute with its international symposia, lecture series and summer undergraduate study program in Vienna and Salzburg, Austria.
 He has been guest conductor of the Portland Repertory Opera Theatre (ME) and conductor with Commonwealth Opera (MA) and the Northshore Light Opera Company (MA).

 He has served as state president for the Massachusetts Chapter of the American Choral Directors Association and has been conductor of the Massachusetts, Vermont, and Rhode Island All-State Music Festivals.